 Story: 9.0 –As good as the Zelda series can be with the hindering KA rating.

-Addictiveness: 10 –Minigames galore.
-The fishing game alone is an addiction, the open endness of the game world and sidequests will keep you playing long after saving the princess and Hyrule from the clutches of evil.
-It has kept me playing at least for 6 years, Now THAT is replay value!
+Replay Value: 10 –Minigames galore.
+The fishing game alone is an addiction, the open end-ness of the game world and sidequests will keep you playing long after saving the princess, and Hyrule from the clutches of evil.
+It has kept me playing for at least 6 years.
+Now THAT is replay value!

-Overall: 10-Simply put the greatest game of all time and perhaps the most influential 3-D adventure ever.
-This game was and still is Nintendo’s finest hour and I doubt anyone will ever pull the feat ever again.
+Overall: 10-Simply put: Ocarina of Time is the greatest game of all time and perhaps the most influential 3-D adventure ever.
+This game was, and still is Nintendo’s finest hour and I doubt anyone will ever pull the feat ever again.